 North Lake Technology Page:

 The decision to move 1:1 has been a purposeful and ongoing process that began in 2015.
 In preparation for this transition, North Lake School District has provided teachers with their own Chromebooks and student Chromebook carts so that they could begin the process of becoming experts at integrating technology into their classrooms.
-The goal for this year is to start all 7th – 12th grade students with their own Chromebook.
-We have identified 5 reasons to begin this transition to 1:1 Chromebooks for our students:
+The goal for this year is to start all K – 12th grade students with their own Chromebook.
+We have identified 5 reasons to continue this transition to 1:1 Chromebooks for our students:

 - 1:1 devices will ensure that all students have access to curriculum and supporting resources.
 This is important as more and more curriculum resources are digital.